 The Midwest is often treated by the coastal states as though it were one massive, homogeneous flatland.
-This is, of course, not true.
-The 12 states that make up the Midwest are a unique tapestry, and they have the linguistic diversity to reflect that fact.
+This isn’t true of course.
+The 12 states (more or less) that make up the Midwest are a unique tapestry, and they have the linguistic diversity to reflect that fact.

 To be fair, the Midwestern accent used to be pretty much the same throughout the region.
-Up until the last century, the area was considered to possess an approximation of the General American dialect, which is a way of talking that doesn’t sound like any specific accent and is often used by newscasters (for more on this, check out our article all about it).
+Up until the last century, the area was considered to possess an approximation of the General American dialect, which is a way of talking that doesn’t sound like any specific accent and is often used by newscasters.

 But if you think “Midwestern accent” today, you could be imagining a few different things.
 There’s the gruff accent of Chicago, the changing voice of the Midland and the Fargo-ish quality of Minnesota, among others.
 Here, we’ll take a brief look into all three to get a somewhat clearer picture of the Midwest, as determined by linguists William Labov, Sharon Ash and Charles Boberg.
 Keep in mind that the features discussed aren’t shared by everyone in the area and not every feature is included, but there are too many varieties to go into minute detail in this article.
 To start, here’s the map of where the accents are located.

 Midland American English

 As indicated by the Midwesterner above, Midland American English speakers often don’t think they have an accent all.
 This accent is indeed the closest to General American, but it is rapidly changing.
 The accent is mostly associated with Nebraska, Iowa, Kansas, Oklahoma, Missouri, Indiana, Ohio and parts of Illinois.
 It also has some strong similarities with the English spoken in a few major metropolitan areas of Texas — including Austin — and central Florida.